mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 ```
 mender-artifact write rootfs-image -t beaglebone -n release-1 -u core-image-base-beaglebone-modified.ext4 -o core-image-base-beaglebone-modified.mender
 ```

+!
+The Artifact name (`-n`) must correspond to the name stated *inside* the root file system at `/etc/mender/artifact_info`, so make sure to change both places if you are modifying it.

 After deploying this Artifact with Mender and rebooting, your configuration changes will be in effect!